-The primary objective this quarter was to develop a methodology, and its implementation, for effectively utilizing MASS CUDA agents within IVFPQ, which has base implementation available from cuVS (CUDA Vector Search) [13] developed by Nvidia Corporation.
-A significant portion of the time was dedicated to studying codebase (more than 6000 lines of code) and literature, including research papers, books, and articles, as well as experimenting with different variations of the algorithm.
-Eventually, I formulated an initial version of a new approach that integrates MASS CUDA and presented it to Professor Fukuda.
-After making some minor adjustments, we finalized the methodology.
-Over the past few weeks, I have been working on implementing this approach.
+The primary objective this quarter was to develop a methodology, and its implementation, for effectively utilizing MASS CUDA agents within IVFPQ, which has base implementation available from cuVS (CUDA Vector Search)[13] developed by Nvidia Corporation.
+A significant portion of the time was dedicated to finalize Place and Agent classes, and proper memory management.
 However, due to the complexity of the code, details of which will be discussed in the next section, there is still work to be done, particularly in the implementation of agents.